Do quantum linear solvers offer advantage for networks-based system of linear equations?: Details of the graph families surveyed: construction and input parameters

 \item \textbf{Sudoku graphs} \cite{herzberg2007sudoku}: The Sudoku graphs are graphs that consist of $N=n^4$ vertices, which are distributed into the cells of an $n^2 \times n^2$ grid.
 Every cell contains $n^2$ vertices.
 Two distinct vertices are adjacent if they belong to the same row, column, or cell.
-Here, $n$ is the only parameter.
-In our computations, we consider all the Sudoku graphs whose vertices lie in the range of $ 16\leq N \leq 38416$.
-We draw Sudoku graphs in Fig. \ref{fig:bettergraph}(d) for $n =2 $ and $n=3$.
+Thus, every vertex of Sudoku graph is connected to $3n^2-2n-1$ vertices.
+The quantity $d_{max}$ grows as $n^2$, which is also reflected in sparsity of the Laplacian matrix.
+In our computations, we consider all the Sudoku graphs whose vertices lie in the range of $ 16\leq N \leq 104976$.
+We draw Sudoku graphs in Fig. \ref{fig:sm_goodgraph_lap}(a) for $n =2 $ and $n=3$.

 \item \textbf{Grid 2d graphs}: To construct a grid 2d graph, we arrange the $N= (r+1)(c+1)$ vertices into $(r+1)$ rows and $(c+1)$ columns, where $r, c \in \mathbb{N}$.
 Two distinct vertices are adjacent if they are consecutive in a row or a column.
 These graphs have two parameters $r$ and $c$.
-In our work we consider two families of grid 2d graphs, which are as follows: \begin{enumerate} \item We fix $r = 101$ and vary $c$ from $1$ to $51$ to generate a family of graphs whose vertices lie in the range $306 \leq N \leq 5202$.
-Two grid 2d graphs belonging to this family are depicted in Fig. \ref{fig:goodgraph}(a). \item For the other family of graphs we consider $r + 1 = c+ 1 = 2^n$.
+In our work we consider two families of grid 2d graphs, which are as follows: \begin{enumerate} \item We fix $r = 101$ and vary $c$ from $5$ to $197$ to generate a family of graphs whose vertices lie in the range $602 \leq N \leq 20196$.
+Two grid 2d graphs belonging to this family are depicted in Figure 3(a) of the main manuscript. \item For the other family of graphs we consider $r + 1 = c+ 1 = 2^n$.
 With this constraint on the number of vertices, we generate graphs with $16 \leq N \leq 65536$.
-Grid 2d graphs belonging to this family for $n=2$ and $n=3$ are depicted in Fig. \ref{fig:badgraph}(bc). \end{enumerate} Since every vertex is connected to its immediate neighbouring vertices in rows or columns, its degree is at most $4$.
+Grid 2d graphs belonging to this family for $n=2$ and $n=3$ are depicted in Fig. \ref{fig:sm_badgraph_lap}(ak). \end{enumerate} Since every vertex is connected to its immediate neighbouring vertices in rows or columns, its degree is at most $4$.
 Therefore, the sparsity of the Laplacian matrix of all the grid 2d graphs is $5$.

 \item \textbf{Hexagonal lattice graphs}: The graph is constructed on a two dimensional plane having $r$ rows and $c$ columns of hexagons.
-The vertices of the hexagons constitute the vertices of the graph and the edges of the graph are the sides of the hexagons (see Fig. \ref{fig:goodgraph}(d)).
-For our analysis, we set $c=101$ and generate the family of graphs with $r=1$ to $r=30$.
-Thus, the number of vertices lie in the range $406 \leq N \leq 6322$.
+The vertices of the hexagons constitute the vertices of the graph and the edges of the graph are the sides of the hexagons (see Figure 3(c) of the main manuscript).
+For our analysis, we set $c=101$ and generate the family of graphs with $r=1$ to $r=108$.
+Thus, the number of vertices lie in the range $406 \leq N \leq 22234$.